-The site is anticipate to deliver approximately 30 dwellings a year towards the end of the Plan period.
+The site is anticipated to deliver approximately 30 dwellings a year towards the end of the Plan period between 2025 and 2027 (MAC67).

-No of units

-SW3.22 - Former St Tydfils Hospital 50
+No of units SW3.22 - Former St Tydfils Hospital 50

 This 2.42 hectare site is located adjacent to Merthyr Tydfil Town Centre.
-The site is allocated for

-50 dwellings and is anticipated deliver affordable housing and other planning obligations in accordance with Policy SW9.
+The site is allocated for 50 dwellings and is anticipated deliver affordable housing and other planning obligations in accordance with Policy SW9.
 The allocation for 50 dwellings reflects the net developable area of approximately 1.8 hectares which takes in to account constraints at the entrance of the site, and excludes the park to the West of the site.